Ehlmann-research-group/WISER/doc/contrast-stretch.md

     data sets with a very large range of input values, and a very small range of values the user wants to visualize?
 Need to think about this!)

-    Normalized values will only be 64-bit floating point if the input data is also 64-bit floating point.
-Otherwise, the normalized data will be 32-bit floating point.
+    Normalized values are usually 32-bit floating point; they will only be 64-bit floating point if the input data is also 64-bit floating point.

 *   Apply any user-specified conditioner to the data.
 Conditioners are discussed below, but they are functions that consume normalized data and